kpetersen/kpetersen.github.io/eats/sides/_posts/2012-2-17-mashed-potatoes.markdown

 1. Bring to a boil and then simmer/low boil the potatoes and cook them for about twenty minutes (until very, very tender).
 1. Remove potatoes with a slotted spoon and place them in a large mixing bowl.
 1. Add the butter and salt and pepper (to taste) to the potatoes and, using your mixer, mash the potatoes together with the butter.
-1. Taste the potatoes and add butter, salt, pepper and, if you so desire, a bit of the cream from the pot, to reach your preffered taste and consistency.
+1. Taste the potatoes and add butter, salt, pepper and, if you so desire, a bit of the cream from the pot, to reach your preferred taste and consistency.